rancher/rancher-docs/docs/explanations/integrations-in-rancher/istio/configuration-options/selectors-and-scrape-configurations.md

 ---
 title: Selectors and Scrape Configs
-weight: 2
 ---

 The Monitoring app sets `prometheus.prometheusSpec.ignoreNamespaceSelectors=false`, which enables monitoring across all namespaces by default.

 This ensures you can view traffic, metrics and graphs for resources deployed in a namespace with `istio-injection=enabled` label.

 If you would like to limit Prometheus to specific namespaces, set `prometheus.prometheusSpec.ignoreNamespaceSelectors=true`.
 Once you do this, you will need to add additional configuration to continue to monitor your resources.